GildedPleb/hab-guide/docs/l1-hosts/control-prep.md

 we will need a vault password which we will store in an executable clear text file.
 This isn't secure.
 But, it gives us good options for later.
-Like changing the executable script from echoing the password to a script which calls the password from Bitwarden, or asks for user input.
+Like changing the executable script from echoing the password to a script which calls the password from Bitwarden, asks for user input, or we can simply remove the password and lock down all actions.

 To add this Ansible Vault password, run this command: